Coronavirus Impact on Arbitration & Mediation Hearings

 Another key factor in the resumption of hearings are the requirements of state and local governments regarding activities within their jurisdictions.
 For example, orders are in place in some locations that could require participants traveling to an arbitration hearing or mediation to quarantine for a period of time before participating.
 In-person arbitration hearings and mediations must be consistent with these and other state and local government requirements.

-Status: Currently, only a handful of 70 hearing locations demonstrate public health conditions that are consistent with CDC guidance for activities such as in-person hearings.
+Status: Currently, none of the 69 hearing locations demonstrate public health conditions that are consistent with CDC guidance for activities such as in-person hearings.

 FINRA considered moving forward with in-person hearings in these locations that demonstrated public health conditions consistent with CDC guidance for activities such as in-person hearings.
 However, FINRA administratively postponed hearings in the locations due to arbitrator concern with participating at in-person hearings at this time, or state and local quarantine orders affecting participants who would need to travel to the hearing locations.